Search This Blog

 The Prince Albert is not included in the 1872 pub list created by local authorities.
 So presumably below is a new incarnation.
 Research ongoing!

 1887 - Mrs Rose (See Carpenters Arms above).
-Records scarce for this "beershop"... could it be a name change for the Carpenters Arms inspired by the Jubilee, which didn't stick?
+Records scarce for this "beershop"... could it be a name change for the Carpenters Arms inspired by the Jubilee, and the former neighbouring pub, a name which didn't stick?
 Seems likely.
 Son William, servant Ellen Line.

 TRAVELLER'S REST